 employment as part of a cooperative education program may be

 included.
-The cost of attendance is estimated by the school, within
+The cost of attendance is determined by the school, within

-guidelines established by federal regulations.
-The cost of attendance
+guidelines established by federal statute.
+The cost of attendance is

 determine the student's need for aid.